-Direct and indirect forms of assessment were used for assessment of GE learning outcomes.
+Direct and indirect forms of assessment were used for evaluation of GE learning outcomes.

 The direct forms of assessment are of two types: (a) Embedded Assessment using rubrics and (b) Standardized Testing:

 - In using embedded assessment, the assessment data was collected using rubrics and analyzed.
-This calls for identifying the course learning outcome which aligns with a specific PLO and collecting relevant data for PLO assessment.
-Such data could be, but not restricted to test items, students’ assignments, essays, projects, etc. The GE courses which were selected for the assessment of GE learning outcomes are those that are required by many majors or have been registered by a high percentage of students.
-In order to validate this selection, statistical data about the graduates of spring term 2010 was used.
+This calls for identifying the course learning outcome, which aligns with a specific PLO and collecting relevant data for PLO assessment.
+Such data could be, but not restricted to test items, students’ assignments, essays, projects, etc. The GE courses which were selected for assessing the GE learning outcomes are requirements by majors or have registered by a high percentage of students.
+Statistical data about the graduates of spring term 2010 was used to validate this selection.

 The indirect forms of assessment consist of surveys, focus groups, and interviews.
-A number of surveys are administered at AUB that are aligned with GE leaning outcomes and cover various levels of student development from undergraduates, to juniors and to graduating students.
+Several studies administered at AUB that are aligned with GE learning outcomes and cover various levels of student development from undergraduates, to juniors and to graduating students.
 They include:

 College Outcomes Survey (COS).
-The COS assesses enrolled students' perceptions of the importance of, progress toward, and college contribution to a variety of college outcomes; and it assesses satisfaction with selected aspects of the institution's programs and services.
+The COS assesses enrolled students' perceptions of the importance of progress toward and college contribution to a variety of college outcomes; it assesses satisfaction with selected aspects of the institution's programs and services.
 It is administered annually towards the end of the year to a representative sample of undergraduate students.
-Scores on items related to GE learning outcomes will be computed and analyzed with respect to their adequacy and progress made.
+Scores on items related to GE learning outcomes will be computed and analyzed concerning their adequacy and progress made.

 Exit Survey.
-As part of their clearance process, all graduating students must take an Exit Survey.
-Questions aligned with all GE learning outcomes were added to the Exit Survey.
+All graduating students must take an Exit Survey.
+Questions aligned with all GE learning outcomes added to the Exit Survey as part of their clearance process,

 The GE director and the GE assistant director are following-up on all the assessment processes.
-Upon the completion of the first assessment cycle, a GE Assessment report was generated and describes the successes, challenges, and the extent to which course and/or programs meet the GE-PLO’s.
-The report also includes recommendations for updating courses, programs, learning outcomes, processes, and/or the assessment methods.
+Upon the completion of the first assessment cycle, a GE Assessment report generated and described the successes, challenges, and the extent to which course or programs meet the GE-PLO’s.
+The description also includes recommendations for updating courses, programs, learning outcomes, processes, and assessment methods.